Hondo is likeable, principled, doesn’t expect others to think the same as he does, and has a real soft spot for his mongrel dog.

 L’Amour’s style is easy and conducive to making this a genuine page-turner if you get into the story.

 Of course, Hondo shows its age.
 Writing in 1953, L’Amour uses terms that today are considered offensive.
-But in the context of the story, they aren’t used in an intentionally derogatory manner.
+Within the context of the story, however, they aren’t used in an intentionally derogatory manner.
 In fact, the object of one of the terms is referred to only with respect and affection.

 Movie/TV Adaptation